makeworld-the-better-one/fmrl/README.md

 As of January 2022:

+v0.1.0 of the spec has been released.
+It will recieve updates as needed, but developers should consider a sign to go full steam ahead on anything they want to develop.

-I am developing the reference server implementation, and updating the spec as I encounter issues.
-The spec will be versioned after that is done.
+I am developing the reference server implementation.
 A few other developers are working on their own server and client implementations.
-These will be linked here once the spec is versioned.
+Any and all of these will be linked here once they are publicly available.

 ## Branding